Wapwolf/hw-result-plotter/README.md

 3.8) run cells in curve_plotter.ipynb and witness results ...
 FINISH

-In case of problems with running the code please contact me by:
+In case of problems with running the code please contact me

-Telegram: @HelloAI

-mail: arkady_ilin@mail.ru